 The extra yield investors demand to buy investment-grade company bonds fell 38 basis points since June 1 to 140 basis points more than benchmark German government debt, according to Bank of America Merrill Lynch’s EMU Corporates, Non-Financial index.
 The spread has narrowed 61 basis points this year.
 Credit hastened its rally since Aug.
 2, when ECB President Mario Draghi signalled that the Frankfurt-based bank may buy sovereign debt.

-Telenet, the cable operator controlled by Liberty Global Inc. (LBTYA), raised 700 million euros last week from a two-part sale of senior secured notes, the company’s first deal since June 2011, Bloomberg data show.
+Telenet, the cable operator controlled by Liberty Global Inc. (LBTYA:US), raised 700 million euros last week from a two-part sale of senior secured notes, the company’s first deal since June 2011, Bloomberg data show.
 It issued bonds with a 6.25 percent coupon due in 2022 and 6.75 percent securities maturing 2024.

 Chief Financial Officer Renaat Berckmoes said Telenet borrowed at less than 6.5 percent over the next 10 years aided by strong demand for corporate debt on prospects of ECB intervention to stop speculation against the euro.